 My drama, COMPASS, examines just that: our moral compass.
 I wrote this to upset people, in all truth.
 You will see what perhaps you once thought was "right" may be quite the contrary.
 This is a 2017 Oaxaca Film Festival Finalist, 2017 FinalDraft BigBreak Top Ten and 2017 California Film Awards 3rd Place.

-My latest feature screenplay, and perhaps the one I'm most proud of, THE ANGEL'S RIGHT HAND, we follow 2 FBI agents in the early 80's when the Cold War is still very much alive.
+Another feature screenplay, THE ANGEL'S RIGHT HAND, we follow 2 FBI agents in the early 80's when the Cold War is still very much alive.
 An assistant to the "Angel of Death", Dr Josef Mengele, this Nazi war criminal thrives in the US under an assumed name.
 On his tail, unknown to the agents, is a surviving twin of the horrific Auschwitz experiments, and now Mossad operative.
 Here I explore the power of forgiveness and the abyss of not being able to do so.
 This is a 2018 Near Nazareth Film Festival Finalist

-I am nearing the third act to my latest drama, LLOYD, we follow a distraught man battling with the loss of his wife - was it suicide or an accident?
+In my latest drama, LLOYD, we follow a distraught man battling with the loss of his wife - was it suicide or an accident?
 This story comes from a very personal place -- the tragic loss of my younger brother.
 This is a 2018 Page International Screenplay Quarterfinalist.

 I also have 4 TV pilots, one of which was a 2017 Austin Film Festival 2nd Rounder while the other three are new to 2018.

 And if you are really bored, check out my short film, A NOT SO QUIET PLACE.
 This is a spoof of....duh, A QUIET PLACE, made with my 9 year old daughter.